-Climate Change: Three Challenges in Detecting and Measuring Methane Emissions (and How Visual Artificial Intelligence Can Help)
+Climate Change: Three Challenges in Detecting and Measuring Methane Emissions (and How Vision AI Can Help)

 The United States and the European Union have committed to reducing methane gas emissions, a major contributor to climate change.
 The governments announced their commitment at the COP-26 conference in Glasgow in November.